cardillan/mindcode/README.markdown

 ## Latest development

-Some of the latest enhancements to Mindcode are:
+The most important recent changes to Mindcode include:

+* The compiled code can be injected from the web app or the command-line compiler right into a processor in a running Mindustry game thanks to the [Mlog Watcher mod](https://github.com/Sharlottes/MlogWatcher).
+[Instructions on use](/doc/syntax/TOOLS-MLOG-WATCHER.markdown).
 * Program parametrization should now be done using [program parameters](doc/syntax/SYNTAX-1-VARIABLES.markdown#program-parameters) instead of global variables.
 * [List iteration loops](doc/syntax/SYNTAX-3-STATEMENTS.markdown#list-iteration-loops) can now use more than one loop variable to iterate over the values in the list, and if the list consist of Mindcode variables, these variables can be modified by assigning a new value to the loop variable inside the loop.
 * [Remarks](doc/syntax/SYNTAX-4-FUNCTIONS.markdown#remark) can be now included in the compiled code.
-* If your Mindcode program prints some output and doesn't otherwise interact with the Mindustry World, it can be run after compilation using the **Compile and Run** button and its output is shown together with the compiled program on the web page.
+* If your Mindcode program prints some output and doesn't otherwise interact with the Mindustry World, it can be run in an emulated processor after compilation using the **Compile and Run** button and its output is shown together with the compiled program on the web page, or written to the log by the command-line tool.
 * A button to copy the resulting program or schematic to clipboard is available in the web app.

 A [changelog](CHANGELOG.markdown) is now maintained for releases.